Tether (cryptocurrency): 2019–2023

 In 2019, Tether surpassed bitcoin in trading volume with the highest daily and monthly trading volume of any cryptocurrency on the market.
 As of July 2021, Tether is tied to half of all bitcoin trades.
-Also in 2021, the company was fined by the CFTC for only maintaining full reserves during 27.6% of the days in the period from 2016 to 2018 as well as for failing to present audits showing sufficient asset reserves.
+Also in 2021, the company was fined by the CFTC for only maintaining full reserves during 27.6% of the days in the period from 2016 to 2018 as well as for failing to present audits showing sufficient asset reserves, an issue that Tether has since addressed.
 In May 2022, Tether launched its MXNT token pegged to Mexico's peso as a "testing ground" in Latin America.
-Also in 2022, Tether remained strong during a time when several once-reputable companies in crypto and banking collapsed.
+Tether continued operating in 2022 when several cryptocurrency and banking companies collapsed.
 Tether's nearest competitor, Circle, experienced a faltered growth to the point where its $24 billion of USDC was worth barely more than a quarter of Tether's stash.

 In October 2023, Paolo Ardoino, the chief technology officer for Tether, was promoted to CEO.
 He has led the company since December 2023, succeeding current CEO Jean-Louis van der Velde.
 In October 2023, The Wall Street Journal reported that Tether has been increasingly showing up in investigations tied to money laundering, terror financing, and sanctions evasion.
 Research firm Elliptic later disputed the report's accuracy, saying it has engaged with The Wall Street Journal to correct misinterpretations of the level of crypto fundraising by Hamas.
 In response, the company published a blog post denying inadequate customer due diligence and screening practices.
 It described how they have aided governments with criminal investigations, helping freeze $835 million in assets linked to theft.
 The company reported in 2024 that they have worked with more than 140 law enforcement offices across 45 jurisdictions to assist cases involving illicit stablecoin use.